awalterschulze/blog/content/post/monads-for-goprogrammers.md

 [ y | x <- [1..3], y <- [show x, show (-1 * x)] ]
 ```

-But might know them from Python:
+But you might recognize it better from Python:

 ```python
 def pair (x):